iknowjason/BlueCloud/aws/README.md

 vi terraform.tfvars
 ```

-Edit these parameters in the terraform.tfvars file, replacing "REPLACE_WITH_YOUR_VALUES" to correctly match your Azure environment.
+Edit these parameters in the terraform.tfvars file, replacing "REPLACE_WITH_YOUR_VALUES" to correctly match your AWS environment.
 ```
-arm_client_id = "REPLACE_WITH_YOUR_VALUES"
-arm_client_secret = "REPLACE_WITH_YOUR_VALUES"
-subscription_id = "REPLACE_WITH_YOUR_VALUES"
+access_key = "REPLACE_WITH_YOUR_VALUES"
-tenant_id = "REPLACE_WITH_YOUR_VALUES"
+secret_key = "REPLACE_WITH_YOUR_VALUES"
 ```

-Your terraform.tfvars file should look similar to this but with your own Azure Service Principal credentials:
+Your terraform.tfvars file should look similar to this but with your own AWS API key credentials:
 ```
-arm_client_id = "7e9c2cce-8bd4-887d-b2b0-90cd1e6e4781"
-arm_client_secret = ":+O$+adfafdaF-?%:.?d/EYQLK6po9`|E<["
-subscription_id = "aa9d8c9f-34c2-6262-89ff-3c67527c1b22"
+access_key = "AKIAS3EPLMIHS6T7OWNU"
-tenant_id = "8b6817d9-f209-2071-8f4f-cc03332847cb"
+secret_key = "MHEmms+8Rh2l5JB+qhDcFnFaSzE7xfRi8GMhUGzY"
 ```

-**Step 5:**  Edit the terraform.tfvars file to include your source network prefix for properly white listing Azure Network Security Groups (NSGs).
+**Step 5:**  Edit the terraform.tfvars file to include your source network prefix for properly white listing AWS Security Groups.
 Edit the following file:  deploy/terraform.tfvars
 At the bottom of the file, uncomment the "src_ip" variable and populate it with your correct source IP address.
-If you don't do this, the Azure NSGs will open up your two VMs to the public Internet.
+If you don't do this, the AWS Security Groups will open up your two VMs to the public Internet.
 Below is exactly where the variable should be uncommented and an example of what it looks like:
 ```
 # Set variable below for IP address prefix for white listing Azure NSG
 # uncomment variable below; otherwise, all of the public Internet will be permitted